binghe/informatica-public/CCS/README.md

     ExampleScript.sml      * Example code used in project reports

     Holmakefile            * Makefile for building the HOL theories

+  doc/
     hol-ccs.pdf            * The main project paper
-    references.pdf         * All theorems and definitions in PDF
+    references.pdf         * All theorems and definitions in PDF UCAM-CL-TR-278.pdf     * The original paper by Monica Nesi